RegularizedReflections/RegularizedReflections/index.md

 Because in a field moving at the speed of compute, sometimes the most valuable contribution is simply helping the signal emerge from the noise.

+[🎯 View Interactive Animation](animation.html) - See regularization in action

 ---

 *Regularized Reflections: Where AI meets reality.*